-- 6. Pass out the magnifying lenses and have the students repeat their observations.
+- 5. Have the students hold the hole in front of one eye and look closely around them at their hands, shoes, clothes, pencil, etc. Ask the students if they notice anything different about what they are observing. - 6.
+Pass out the magnifying lenses and have the students repeat their observations.
 Explain the concept of seeing "details" here.
-Ask the following questions: - What do you see with the magnifying lens that you did not see before? - Do you see any details like lines, shapes, numbers, or textures? - Did you know the details were there before? - Describe two things that look different when using a magnifying lens. - 7.
-Give each student a leaf.
+Ask the following questions: - What do you see with the magnifying lens that you did not see looking through the paper? - Do you see any details like lines, shapes, numbers, or textures? - Did you know the details were there before? - Describe two things that look different when using a magnifying lens. - 7.
+Give each student a leaf and Magnify That Student Activity Sheet 1.
 Encourage them to examine the leaf with and without the magnifying lens.
 Then ask them to focus their observations on the part of the leaf where the leaf stem (petiole) enters the leaf.
 Students should look at this specific part of the leaf first using their paper with the hole in it and then using the magnifying lens.
 Have the students draw what they see on the Magnify That Student Activity Sheet 1 and share their results with the class.